zmilan/midiblocks/README.md

 > 🚧 More info coming soon

 ## localStorage
-The following is available on the pages localStorage:
+The following is available inside `localStorage`:

 ```js
 {